Lecturers: Dan Bayliss and Farzana Meru

 - Be able to describe the interior, atmospheric composition and structure of the Solar System planets

-- Aware of the experimental methods used to search for extra-solar system planets;
+- Be aware of the experimental methods used to search for extra-solar system planets

-- Aware of the wide range of planets observed and of the open questions;
+- Be aware of the wide range of planets observed and of the open questions

-- Familiar with current thinking on the conditions needed for life to evolve and be able evaluate critically the prospects for the discovery of extra-terrestrial life
+- Be familiar with current thinking on the conditions needed for life to evolve and be able evaluate critically the prospects for the discovery of extra-terrestrial life

 - Geometry and contents of the Solar System; the interior, atmospheric composition and structure of the Solar System planets;